How to test for keyboard accessibility

 Why keyboard accessibility is important

 People may interact with your website using a keyboard alone for many reasons.
-Some people can't make precise movements with their hands and so will use a keyboard rather than a mouse or trackpad.
-For example, people with repetitive strain injury (RSI) or with Parkinson's disease.
+Some people can't make precise movements with their hands and so will use a keyboard rather than a mouse or trackpad to interact.
+For example, people with repetitive strain injury (RSI) or with Parkinson's Disease.
 There are various situational reasons why someone may benefit from good keyboard accessibility, too.
-For example, parents might hold a baby in one arm and need to complete a task using a keyboard using one hand.
+For example, parents might hold a baby in one arm and need to complete a task using a keyboard using only one hand.

 Testing for keyboard accessibility also allows us to identify barriers for people using other adaptive inputs and keyboard-like interfaces.
-For example, switch devices and voice recognition software.
+For example, switch devices and voice recognition software - both of which are somewhat based on keyboard logic.

 How to do a quick test

-A simple and effective test you can do is to identify all the tasks you can complete with a mouse or trackpad and then check they're possible using a keyboard alone.
-The following is a short list of navigation keys for such tests:
+A simple and effective test to idenitfy potential accessibility barriers is to consider the tasks you can complete with a mouse or trackpad on a webpage and then check they're possible using a keyboard alone.
+The following is a short list of navigation keys to use in your tests:

 - Tab to move through the interactive elements of the page